← Blog |

 Foodzilla 14-day trial $17/mo annual (5 clients) $35/mo annual (Professional) ~40% off

-Hidden cost alert: If you use Practice Better for practice management and need proper meal planning, most nutritionists add That Clean Life ($30-60/mo) on top.
+Hidden cost alert: If you use Practice Better or Healthie for practice management and need proper meal planning, most dietitians add That Clean Life ($30-60/mo) or Promealplan ($49/mo) on top.
 That's $95-129/mo total for the combined stack.
-Compare that to Promealplan at $49/mo for white-label plans with a branded client portal.
+Compare that to Promealplan alone at $49/mo for white-label plans with a branded client portal, or NutriAdmin at $39/mo if you also need intake forms and scheduling.

 Which Dietitian Software Should You Pick?

 The right choice depends on your practice type and what you spend most of your day doing.
-Here's a quick decision framework:
+Here's a quick decision framework that maps practice profiles to the best-fit platforms:

 🏥